-"During the luteal phase, your BMR rises by 10-20%, and you'll burn more calories at rest," she tells us.
+"During the luteal phase, your BMR rises by 10% to 20%, and you'll burn more calories at rest," she tells us.
 "Then, during the actual bleed, all hormone levels reach their lowest point and your BMR comes back down to normal levels."

 According to Vitti, our increase in metabolism causes a natural need for more calories to keep our body functioning at peak performance.
 And while it's always good to be active and not overly sedentary, it might be counterintuitive to overdo your workout during the increase in calorie burn—aka the second half of your cycle.

 "In the second half of the cycle, a woman's resting blood sugar levels are lower, which means you need more calories to maintain stable blood sugar.
 You don't burn more calories while you're bleeding, but you do right before in the luteal phase," Vitti says.
 However, if you increase exercise during the luteal phase coupled with your naturally increased appetite, calorie need, and the introduction of progesterone, you can actually turn on fat storage and increase muscle wasting."